-A Whipple procedure is a complex operation that requires a lot of skill and experience.
+A Whipple procedure is a complex operation that requires a surgeon with a lot of skill and experience.
 It carries a relatively high risk of complications that can sometimes be life threatening.
 When the operation is done in small hospitals or by doctors with less experience, as many as 15% of patients may die as a result of surgical complications.
 In contrast, when the operation is done in cancer centers by surgeons experienced in the procedure, less than 5% of patients die as a direct result of surgery.

 - Leaking from the various connections among organs that the surgeon has to make

 - Trouble with the stomach emptying itself after eating